-Enabling TORQUE as a service is optional.
-In order to run TORQUE as a service, you must enable trquathd. (see Configuring trquathd for Client Commands on page 18).
+D Enabling TORQUE as a service is optional.
+In order to run TORQUE as a service, you must enable trqauthd. (see Configuring trqauthd for Client Commands on page 24).

 The method for enabling TORQUE as a service is dependent on the Linux variant you are using.
 Startup scripts are provided in the contrib/init.d/ directory of the source package.
 To enable TORQUE as a service, run the following on the host for the appropriate TORQUE daemon: